Fourth television network: NTA Film Network

 On October 15, 1956, National Telefilm Associates launched the NTA Film Network, a syndication service that distributed both films and television programs to independent television stations and stations affiliated with NBC, CBS or ABC; the network had signed agreements with over 100 affiliate stations.
 The ad hoc network's flagship station was WNTA-TV (channel 13) in New York City.
 The NTA Network was launched as a "fourth TV network," and trade papers of the time referred to it as a new television network.
 Despite this effort, by 1961, NTA carried a significant debt load and WNTA-TV was losing money against stiff competition from independent stations WNEW-TV and WOR-TV.

 After being placed on the market, WNTA was sold to the Educational Broadcasting Corporation and relaunched the following year as non-commercial station WNDT, aligned with National Educational Television (NET).
 National Telefilm Associates continued syndication services for stations for several years after the closure of NTA Film Network, with Divorce Court was seen as late as 1969.

-National Educational Television

-Educational television (ETV) had existed since 1952, but was poorly funded.
-Only a few educational television stations existed during the 1950s.
-By 1962, 62 educational stations were in operation, most of which had affiliated with NET.
-That year, the U.S. Congress approved $32 million in funding for educational television, giving a boost to the non-commercial television network.
-Although at the 1962 revamp of the organization, NET was branded a "fourth network", later historians have disagreed.
-Historian Alex McNeil wrote, "in a sense, NET was less a true network than a distributor of programs to educational stations throughout the country; it was not until late 1966 that simultaneous broadcasting began on educational outlets."

-NET ceased to exist as a standalone entity in 1970 when it merged with WNDT to form WNET, with the Public Broadcasting Service assuming program distribution functions; the "NET" name lasted for WNET-produced programs until 1972.